RULES - Idaho QSO Party

 Rover scoring:

 Only a single log is needed regardless of how many counties you are roving in.
-Each QSO record needs to show the county from which you are roving.
+Each QSO record needs to indicate the county the QSO was completed in..

-The Cabrillo files from the current N3FJP and N1MM software handles this just fine.
-Other software may handle it as well.
+The Cabrillo files from N3FJP and N1MM software handles this just fine.
+Other software may handle it too ??

-You can work the same station on the same mode and band from different roving counties and count each as a QSO, but you can only count that QSO for
+You can work the same station on the same mode/band from different counties and count each as a QSO,

 4. Power.
 Three power output categories for all categories.
 Logs not showing power output category will be listed as high power.